amitpal16181/amitpal16181/README.md

-- 👋 Hi, I’m @amitpal16181
+- 👋 Hi, I’m Amit Pal
-- 👀 I’m interested in ...  learning new things(but I want sufficient time to learn on my own pace)
+- 👀 I’m interested in ...  learning new things especially if things belong to problem solving.
 - 🌱 I’m currently learning ...
 C++,JAVA,Git,Web Development
 - 💞️ I’m looking to collaborate on ...
+Web development and JAVA Projects to learn faster
+- 💞️ I’m looking to collaborate on ...
 Will tell when intrested...........
 - 📫 How to reach me ...  insta:- @amitpal16181
 - 📫 How to reach me ...  twitter:- @amitpal16181
+- 📫 How to reach me ...  mail:- amitpal16181@gmail.com